 • In cold-winter areas, protect your pansies or violas with pine boughs when the temperatures drop and they begin to fade; they may survive the winter to return in the spring for an early flush of blooms.

 • Pot up tender perennials or annuals you want to save.
 On warm days, tuck the planted pots into the garden to fill empty spots and on cooler nights, stash them in the garage for protection.
-Once winter comes, bring the pots indoors for overwintering.
+Once winter comes, bring the perennials indoors for overwintering.

 • Pumpkins, gourds and decorative corn are wonderful, traditional autumn additions to the garden.
 Fair warning: They may attract hungry squirrels and deer, so add them knowing they may be a feast for your garden critters one day.